learningequality/kolibri/docs/user/cli.rst

   # runs the dev server and re-run client-side tests when files changes
   kolibri manage devserver --debug -- --karma

-  # both
+  # runs the dev server and also spawns the qcluster task queue in the background
+  kolibri manage devserver --debug -- --qcluster

+  # runs all of the above
-  kolibri manage devserver --debug -- --webpack --karma
+  kolibri manage devserver --debug -- --webpack --karma --qcluster

 .. note::